Drischdaan/Research/Projects/Renderwerk/README.md

 ### DirectX 11

-I have experience with DirectX 11, but I don't want to use it for Flux.
+I have experience with DirectX 11, but I don't want to use it for Renderwerk.
 I want to use a more modern graphics api.
 Maybe in the future I will add support for DirectX 11, but for now I will focus on more modern apis.

 - [Raw DirectX 11](https://alain.xyz/blog/raw-directx11)

 ### OpenGL 4.5+ and OpenGL ES 3.2+

-The same as with DirectX 11, I have experience with OpenGL, but I don't want to use it for Flux.
+The same as with DirectX 11, I have experience with OpenGL, but I don't want to use it for Renderwerk.

 - [Raw OpenGL](https://alain.xyz/blog/raw-opengl)